-Three more banks have joined a consortium of financial institutions planning to offer a new stablecoin.
+Amerant Bank, ConnectOne Bank and Primis Bank have joined a consortium of financial institutions that is planning to offer a new stablecoin.

-Amerant Bank, ConnectOne Bank and Primis Bank have joined founding members New York Community Bank, Synovus Bank, NBH Bank, First Bank and Webster Bank in the USDF Consortium, the group said in a statement Wednesday.
+The three banks are now part of the USDF Consortium, a group that includes founding members New York Community Bank, Synovus Bank, NBH Bank, First Bank and Webster Bank, the organization said in a statement Wednesday.
 Investment bank Piper Sandler will offer guidance through the process as the consortium grows.

-Banks insured by the Federal Deposit Insurance Corporation (FDIC) uniting to put out a stablecoin may seem to address lingering worries about the sound backing of major stablecoins.
+Banks insured by the Federal Deposit Insurance Corp.
+(FDIC) uniting to put out a stablecoin may seem to address lingering worries about the sound backing of major stablecoins.
 However, the details – including whether the FDIC can insure the stablecoin-related deposits – remain to be fleshed out.